timescale/docs/use-timescale/user-defined-actions/example-downsample-and-compress.md

 # Use a user-defined action to downsample and compress chunks

-TimescaleDB lets you downsample and compress chunks by combining a [continuous aggregate refresh policy][cagg-refresh] with a [compression policy][compression].
+Timescale lets you downsample and compress chunks by combining a [continuous aggregate refresh policy][cagg-refresh] with a [compression policy][compression].